How to sharpen a vegetable peeler or a potato peeler without any tools

 - You may consider wearing gloves to protect your hands from accidental cuts and scratches.

-It is more practical to buy the peelers that have an arch and/or are made of flexible materials: they are easier to use because peels go through the arch much easier, and they will last twice as long because you can turn the blade and make it sharp-like-new again.
+It is more practical to buy the peelers that have an arch and/or are made of flexible materials: they are easier to use because the peels go through the arch much easier, and they will last twice as long because you can turn the blade and make it sharp-like-new again.
 However, make sure that the flexible material is strong enough so the blade doesn’t fall out when you are peeling your fruits and vegetables.
-In my case, the black peeler was more expensive than the white one, but it has much better grip and gouger, it is easier to use, and it turned out to be easy to sharpen when it became dull, which made it half-price.
+In my case, the black peeler was more expensive than the white one, but it has a handle with a much better grip, is easier to use, and it was easy to sharpen when it became blunt, which made it half-price.

 22 May 2010